thiagodemoura/fastmathparser/readme.txt

  (06) All  reserved words,  keywords, variable,  vector, string   and
       function names are case-insensitive.

- (07) Variable, vector and  function names must  begin with a  letter
+ (07) Variable, vector, string variable and function names must begin
-      (A-Z  or a-z),  then  can  be comprised  of any  combination of letters, digits and underscores. (eg: x, var1 or power_func99)
+      with  a  letter  (A-Z or  a-z), then  can be  comprised of  any combination of letters, digits and underscores. (eg: x, var1 or power_func99)

  (08) Expression lengths and sub-expression lists are limited only by
       storage capacity.